pytest-dev/pytest/doc/en/reference.rst

 file, usually located at the root of your repository.
 All options must be under a ``[pytest]`` section (``[tool:pytest]`` for ``setup.cfg`` files).

+.. warning:: usage of configuration file different than the canonical, i.e. ``pytest.ini`` can break other tools configurations.

 Configuration file options may be overwritten in the command-line by using ``-o/--override``, which can also be passed multiple times.
 The expected format is ``name=value``.
 For example::